The Watercolor Stylization brings real-time watercolor to 3D objects and animation within Autodesk Maya!

 - Edge-based effects such as edge darkening and gaps & overlaps

-- Substrate-based effects such as paper granulation and distortion
+- Canvas-based effects such as paper granulation and distortion

-- Substrate can be attached to the underlying motion
+- canvas can be attached to the underlaying motion

 - Use PaintFX and NoiseFX to attach effects onto the animation

 - Use proxies to control the style with invisible objects

 - The stylization is also available in Nuke for Indie/Studio subscribers to add the watercolor style to offline renders (i.e., Arnold, Renderman)